djdahlstrom/modeling-tools/README.md

 # modeling-tools
 Tools and utilities to facilitate groundwater flow and contaminant transport modeling.

-First add script to calculate effective hydraulic conductivity of a layered system parallel and perpendicular to the layering.
+__conductors_series_parallel_multi_layer_as_func.py__ is a script to calculate effective hydraulic conductivity of a layered system parallel and perpendicular to the layering.

 Additional utilities are in subfolders.